 The seller must not act unfairly towards you

-Under BC law, sellers are not allowed to act unfairly towards you or knowingly take advantage of you.
+Under BC law, sellers aren’t allowed to act unfairly towards you or knowingly take advantage of you.

-For example, a seller cannot charge you a price that is far more than what others are charging for the same thing.
+For example, a seller can’t charge you a price that’s far more than what others are charging for the same thing.

-As well, a seller is not allowed to knowingly take advantage of you.
-For example, they can’t get you to buy something that they know you cannot afford.
+As well, a seller can’t knowingly take advantage of you.
+For example, they can’t coax you to buy something they know you can’t afford.

-If the seller does something unfair, any agreement you sign is not binding on you.
+If the seller does something unfair, any agreement you sign with them is invalid.

 You are protected by the legal warranty

-Under the law, a level of quality, performance and durability is implied into every sale of goods.
+Under the law, a level of quality, performance, and durability is implied in every sale of goods.
 When you buy something from a business, it has to: